aboKhaled2017/front-test/README.md

    - Description: A basic implementation of a logger service that utilizes the console to output log messages.
 It can be integrated with third-party logging libraries for more advanced logging features.
    - Usage: Used for logging messages and debugging in the application.

-## Pipes

-1. **WordCountPipe**
+4. **TextprocessingService**
-   - Description: A custom pipe designed for counting word frequencies in a given text.
+   - Description: A service designed for processing a text  like  counting word frequencies in a given text.
    - Usage: Used to calculate and display word frequencies in the application.
-It takes a text input and returns a map of words and their frequencies.